mark1foley/Brisbane-Bin-Day-Sensor/README.md

 - **icon** (*Optional*): Name of the icon to use for the sensor (defaults to mdi:trash-can)
 - **alert_hours** (*Optional*): Number of hours before bin day to raise alert (defaults to 12)

+Sensor:

+The integration creates a sensor with the name specified in the configuration with the following attributes.

 ## Reporting an Issue

 1. Setup your logger to print debug messages for this component using: